wq/django-data-wizard/README.md

 By default, Django Data Wizard supports any format supported by [wq.io] (Excel, CSV, JSON, and XML).
 Additional formats can be integrating by creating a [custom wq.io class] and then registering it with the wizard.
 For example, the [Climata Viewer] uses Django Data Wizard to import data from [climata]'s wq.io-based web service client.

+The Data Wizard supports straightforward one-to-one mappings from spreadsheet columns to database fields, as well as more complex scenarios like [natural keys] and [Entity-Attribute-Value] (or "wide") table mappings.
+It was originally developed for use with the [ERAV data model][ERAV] provided by [vera].

 [![Latest PyPI Release](https://img.shields.io/pypi/v/data-wizard.svg)](https://pypi.python.org/pypi/data-wizard)
 [![Release Notes](https://img.shields.io/github/release/wq/django-data-wizard.svg)](https://github.com/wq/django-data-wizard/releases)
 [![License](https://img.shields.io/pypi/l/data-wizard.svg)](https://wq.io/license)